Accepting and Configuring Pre-Authorized Debit

 Electronic PAD Permission (Option #1)

-Choose the electronic option, then click the Send button.
-This will send an email to your tenant.
+This will send a notification to your tenant.
 They are given a form to fill out, which asks for their banking information and permission to allow you to withdraw funds from their account.

-Once the tenant has filled out this information, you will receive an email notification and they will appear in the Pre-Authorized Debit -> Configure page.
+Once the tenant has filled out this information, you will receive a notification, and they will appear in the Pre-Authorized Debit -> Configure page.
 From there, you can add the monthly rent payment or any one-time transactions.

 Physical Form for PAD Permission (Option #2)